dheerendramehar/npm-g_nosudo/README.md

 If you say "y", you will need to source your corresponding file for your current environment vars to be updated.

 If you run the command via wget, this changes the stdin for the script, so it doesn't run interactively and won't update your file.
 It will echo out the variables you need to set near the end of the script output so you can copy these and add this to your environment manually.
+Dheerendra: In wget, -O option means write documents to FILE, --output-document=FILE or -O File.
+In above wget command, we are using "-" for file name, which means to read from stdin or write to stdout; In our case, we are writing to stdout.

 ## Important

 After updating your environment files, you will need to [source](http://ss64.com/bash/source.html) the corresponding file before your npm binaries will be found in the current terminal session, e.g. for bash: